Time to roll out this ’67 Cutlass that has been a neighborhood fixture hiding in its garage for so long, and get on with the Cutlass story, Chapter 3.

 Yes, the ’66 and ’67 coupes were lookers indeed.
 You can all argue endlessly the pros and cons of the Cutlass versus the Malibu, Le Mans and Skylark, but this one rides pretty high in my book.
 It’s hard to beat the ’66-’67 GTO/Le Mans, but then one can’t stare at the same girl forever.
 Variety is the spice of life, and the Cutlass makes a nice number two, at the minimum.

-But that would quickly change; in ’67 the Cutlass Supreme became its own separate line, which included coupe, hardtops, sedans and a rag top.
+In ’67 the Cutlass Supreme became its own separate line, which included coupe, hardtops, sedans and a rag top.
 All the ’67s also got a new grille and a few other retouches too.

 And in a foreshadowing of things to come, the ’67 CS (I’m going to be using that abbreviation a lot from now on) coupe jumped to the top of the sales stats, for the whole F-85/Cutlass family, that is.
-With 42k sales, the ’67 CS coupe had a long way to go to domination, but it was a start.
+With 42k sales, the ’67 CS coupe had a long way to go to genuine domination, but it was a start.

 Since we’re perusing the Olds brochures, how about a look at those engines?
 The Cutlass came well endowed in that regard too.
 The standard engine was the 320 hp four-barrel high-compression 330 CID (5.4 L) V8.
 No options, except a low-compression version for regular gas lovers.
 Standard engine on the Vista Cruiser was a 250 hp version.
 And the F-85′s standard engine now had the smooth 250 CID (4.1 L) Chevy six instead of the odd-fire Buick V6.
 Good call, although I don’t remember anyone getting their knickers in a twist over this Chevy engine in an Olds like they did some fifteen years later.

-Speaking of wagons and F-85, lets do take a quick look at them, especially when the copy reads “These two Olds wagons look trim as majorettes”.
+Speaking of wagons and F-85, let’s do take a quick look at them, especially when the copy reads “These Olds wagons look trim as majorettes”.
+That’s just what came to my mind too.
+Every time I see one…and what does that make the Vista-Cruiser?

 And the lowly F-85 coupe: “just as trim as a stripper”.
 Yes, that would have been my father’s Oldsmobile, had he indulged in such things as mid-premium brands.

 Let’s wrap this pinch-hitting chapter up with a look to the future.
 This ’67 CS may be a four door, but it already embodies very much the feel and styling cues that made later versions so successful.
-Stylish, but in ways that aged well, not just trendy.
-The Goldilocks size.
-The coupe-style formal roof-line.
-The slab-sides largely unadorned.
-A confident poise.
-Stout engines.
-Better than average build quality.
-And that name, of course.
-All of the ingredients in the recipe for future chart-topping success are here so proudly on display.
-But who would have guessed that in 1967?

 Any of those cars sitting in your driveway in the late 60s screams to the neighbors “We’re doing alright, thank you!”